passport

 • Court Decree of Adoption

-• If applicant is not accompanied by adoptive parent/s during the application process, applicant must submit a Special Power of Attorney executed by the adoptive parent/s designating the minor’s companion to assist in the application process.
+• If the applicant is not accompanied by adoptive parent/s during the application process, applicant must submit a Special Power of Attorney executed by the adoptive parent/s designating the minor’s companion to assist in the application process must be submitted.
 The Special Power of Attorney must be authenticated by the Philippine Embassy/Consulate if executed abroad.

-• If applicant is not traveling with adoptive parent/s, applicant must submit DSWD clearance and Affidavit of Support and Consent executed by the adoptive parent/s.
+• If the applicant is not traveling with the adoptive parent/s, a DSWD clearance and Affidavit of Support and Consent executed by the adoptive parent/s must be submitted.
 The Affidavit of Support and Consent must be authenticated by the Philippine Embassy/Consulate if executed abroad.

 If the minor applicant is undergoing or has undergone the process of foreign adoption / Inter Country Adoption Board (ICAB) adoption process

-• Personal Appearance of minor applicant and ICAB representative
+• Personal Appearance of the minor applicant and ICAB representative

 • Endorsement from ICAB